Lula's latest attack on Brazil's central bank weighs on markets

 "The experience of interference in monetary policy, both from our history and examples from other countries, shows that its effect can be even more negative for inflation, unanchoring expectations and generating more inflationary pressure," she said.

-The dollar rose 1.8% against the Brazilian real, also boosted by surprisingly strong U.S. jobs data.
+The dollar rose 1.8% against the Brazilian real BRL=, also boosted by surprisingly strong U.S. jobs data.
 Brazil's interest rate futures also rose more than 1% in both short and long maturities.
-Brazil's benchmark Bovespa stock index was down 0.5%.
+Brazil's benchmark Bovespa stock index was down 0.5% .BVSP.

 Analysts said Lula's comments were weighing on asset prices, with no truce in sight since the leftist president reiterated that "the interest rate issue" is on the agenda.